A wilderness world of natural spectacle and vivid colour

 Archery has been an important part of Bhutanese life for millennia

-Archery – or ‘Da’ – has been Bhutan’s official for five decades, but the importance of the bow and arrow has been celebrated in the country’s myths for thousands of years.
+Archery – or ‘Da’ – has been Bhutan’s official national sport for five decades, but the importance of the bow and arrow has been celebrated in the country’s myths for thousands of years.
 Join the ever-passionate audience at one of the frequent archery tournaments on the festival calendar, or arrange a personal class at Amankora Thimphu and learn how to master the bow.

 Known for their mild temperament and impeccable sense of balance, Yuta horses are a distinct Himalayan breed unique to Bhutan.
 Encounter these prized highland horses with an exploration of Gangtey's pristine corners, reliving the early days of Bhutan's wild frontiers when the hidden kingdom's rough and rugged terrain could only be accessed through these gentle creatures.